JUrban/ForSet/README.md

 4. Automatically add arxiv/stacks growing terminology as new formal definitions

-5. Solve the QED problem
+5. Solve the QED problem.